lulav/ros2_fprime_bridge/README.md

         protoc -I=schemas/spring/proto3 --cpp_out=./schemas/spring/proto3 spring.proto
 ```

-**Note**: the protoc compiler actually runs automatically as part of the build process in the spring example (both on the FPrime and ROS2 builds).
+**Note**: the protoc compiler actually runs automatically as part of the build process in the spring example (both on the FPrime and ROS 2 builds).
 See the `CMakeLists.txt` files of the bridge component/node.

-2. ROS2 project:
+2. ROS 2 project:
 ```bash
         cd ros_ws
         source install/local_setup.bash